proof-tree-builder/proof-tree-builder.github.io/README.md

 # proof-tree-builder
-A web-based interactive proof tree builder for LK and Hoare logic.
+A web-based graphical interactive proof assistant for LK and Hoare logic.

 [Live here.](https://joom.github.io/proof-tree-builder/src/)

-For the Z3 rule, we are using a version of Z3 compiled to WebAssembly, which we run in browser, thanks to [cpitclaudel/z3.wasm](https://github.com/cpitclaudel/z3.wasm).
+For the Z3 rule, we are using a version of Z3 compiled to WebAssembly, which we run in browser, thanks to Clément Pit-Claudel's [z3.wasm](https://github.com/cpitclaudel/z3.wasm) project.
+For graphics, we use [Fabric.js](http://fabricjs.com/).
+To generate a parser from a grammar, we use [PEG.js](https://pegjs.org/).

-There are still some bugs so please report them by creating issues.
+There might still be some bugs so please report them by creating issues.

 Initially written as a class project for Fall 2018 COS516 with Prof. Zak Kincaid, later improved as a class project for Spring 2020 COS598B with Prof. Aarti Gupta.